mikeehun/markdown-cv/index.md

 `2018 Oct - Now`
 **Founder**

-I was working on setting up my my own comapny, which didn't happened aftrer all.
+I was working on setting up my own comapny, which didn't happened after all.

 ### ICON Plc